emacs-eaf/emacs-application-framework/README.md

 - Sway Wayland Native: jq needs to be installed
 - Hyprland Wayland Native

+Unity environment support: requires `xdotool` to be installed.

 #### 3. Load EAF Core

 From here on, you can add the full path to the EAF installation directory to your Emacs ```load-path```, then add the following to `init.el`: